saini9485/NeoFi-Assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react- See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio

-Builds the app for production to the `build` folder.\
+Builds the app for production
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\